Obra-Studio/obra-icons-mr/packages/obra-icons/README.md

 ## Which icons are available?

-For a full reference, see the [Obra Icons website](https://icons.obra.studio).
+For a full reference, see the list at [Obra Icons website](https://icons.obra.studio/icons).